How do plants get the nutrients they need? Let’s find out.

+I am always looking for fun ways to incorporate science in our homeschool.
 Science is such a fun and exciting adventure that helps us answer questions about the world around us.
 Have you ever wondered how nutrients enter our food?
 Have you ever wondered how the soil and water actually help plants grow?
-Well if you have this science experiment will help you understand just that.
-Let’s get started Coloring Celery.
+Well, if you have, this simple science experiment will help you understand just that.
+Before we get started with our Coloring Celery Experiment, please take a moment and pin this post to your science or homeschool board.

 Here are the details, so you can try this yourself!